-One is bound to make mistake but sometimes you make grave ones which causes you to pay a good price that you would have ever imagined for.
+One is bound to make mistake but sometimes you make grave ones which cause you to pay a good price that you would have ever imagined for.
 This especially occurs in Call Centers even when they have No Room for Error motto.
-Some mistakes have a way out and some can be compensated but some mistakes are better be avoided because they don’t offer a way out or compensation.
-For such mistakes the best practice is to understand the root of the problem and initiate strategies to mitigate the risk of ongoing errors.
+Some mistakes have a way out and some can be compensated but some mistakes are better to be avoided because they don’t offer a way out or compensation.
+For such mistakes, the best practice is to understand the root of the problem and initiate strategies to mitigate the risk of ongoing errors.

 Even though having a great responsibility, Call Centers often make critical mistakes.
 Not only there are mistakes that are all too common in call centers but surprisingly they negatively impact their business a lot.
 Let’s take a look at the common call center mistakes that are widely being done.

 1: Taking Long to Call Back Your Leads

 Taking too long to get back with your lead always destroys your chance to turn them into opportunities.
 A slow response put a bad impression of your call center and makes you seem incompatible.
 The standard time to response a potential customer is within an hour and if you fail to reach them in this specified time then be ready to bid farewell to your leads.

 According to a recent study conducted by InsideSales,

 “The odds of contacting a lead increased by 100x if it was attempted within five minutes versus thirty minutes”

 2: Putting Potential Callers on hold for Long

 Potential customers are those who most likely become your leads but that chance is often crushed by Wait that your call center agents let them have.
 Putting those potential customers on hold for too long put a bad impression of your organization and let their mind freely think of you as Not Reliable Organization.
 But this issue also drives your current customers away from you.
 If they are made to wait in a long queue before speaking to an agent about problems with your product or services then they may quit being your regular customer altogether.